folbricht/desync/README.md

 #### How chunks are stored

-Every chunk is stored as its own small OCI artifact consisting of a blob holding the chunk data — compressed with zstd unless the store is configured with `uncompressed` — and a manifest referencing that blob, tagged with the chunk ID in hex.
+Every chunk is stored as its own small OCI artifact consisting of a blob holding the chunk data — compressed and/or encrypted according to the store options — and a manifest referencing that blob.
+The manifest is tagged with the chunk ID in hex followed by the storage extension, the same naming used for chunk files in other stores, e.g. `<id>.cacnk` for a compressed store or `<id>.cacnk.xchacha20-poly1305-<keyid>` for a compressed and encrypted one (see [Chunk Encryption](#chunk-encryption)).
+Chunks in different formats or with different encryption keys can therefore coexist in one repository, and `prune` only considers chunks matching the store's own configuration.
 A chunk artifact looks like this in the registry:

 ```json
 {